smartems/smartems/docs/sources/installation/configuration.md

 ### name

 The name of the smartEMS database.
-Leave it set to `grafana` or some other name.
+Leave it set to `smartems` or some other name.

 ### user